All Eligibility FAQ

-No, only refugees who have fled their country of origin or country of habitual residence and are now living in a country other than their country of origin and other than Canada can be considered for private refugee sponsorship.
+No, only refugees who have fled their country of nationality or their country of habitual residence if they are stateless, and are now living in a country other than Canada, are eligible for sponsorship under the Private Sponsorship of Refugees (PSR) program.

 7. The refugee applicant is in Turkey.
 I heard something about a moratorium banning refugee sponsorships from Turkey.
 Is this still in place?

 No, there is no longer a moratorium on refugee sponsorship out of Turkey.
-Please see Guidelines for Sponsoring out of Turkey for more information on Syrian and Iraqi sponsorships.
-Other refugees in Turkey can be sponsored as long as they meet the other eligibility and admissibility criteria.
+Please see Guidelines for Sponsoring out of Turkey for more information on the additional documentation required to sponsor a refugee located in Turkey.

 The UNHCR invoked a cessation clause for Rwandans in June of 2012.
 For that reason, obtaining a refugee status certificate will not be possible and therefore sponsorship will not be possible through a Group of Five or Community Sponsor.
 However, because sponsorships through SAHs do not require a UNHCR mandate letter or referral, you can sponsor a Rwanda refugee if they meet the eligibility and admissibility requirements of the PSR program.

-11. Are de-facto dependants eligible to come to Canada under the One-Year Window of Opportunity (OYW) program?
+10. Are de-facto dependents eligible to come to Canada under the One-Year Window of Opportunity (OYW) program?

-No, de facto dependants are not eligible under the OYW program as they do not meet the definition of family member as outlined in the OP 5 manual.
+No, de facto dependents are not eligible under the One-Year Window (OYW) program as they do not meet the definition of family member. *

 Please note that, in the context of private refugee sponsorship, a ‘family’ includes only the principal applicant, the applicant’s spouse (or common law partner), and their dependent children.
 Dependent children generally refers to biological or adopted children under the age of 19.
 A child age 19 or older is considered ‘dependent’ if he or she is substantially dependent on the financial support of the parent(s) because of full-time enrollment in education or because of a mental or physical condition.
 Only such family members can be included on the refugee sponsorship undertaking.
 The nephew and the spouse’s sister may be considered members of the family unit, but they do not meet the definition of ‘family’ as above.
 Depending on the specific situation, the nephew and the sister-in-law may be considered ‘de facto dependants’.
 Regardless of age, a de facto dependant is someone who is emotional and/or financially dependent on the family and usually lives with them.
 Separate undertakings and IMM6000 application packages are required for each de facto dependant.
 In order to be sponsored at the same time as the principal refugee applicant, their applications must be ‘linked’ – to do so, complete section G on each undertaking.